List of conspiracy theories: Antichrist

-Apocalyptic prophecies, particularly Christian claims about the End Times, have inspired a range of conspiracy theories.
+Apocalyptic prophecies, particularly Christian claims about the end times, have inspired a range of conspiracy theories.
 Many of these cite the Antichrist, a leader who will supposedly create an oppressive world empire.
 Countless figures have been called Antichrist, including Holy Roman Emperor Frederick II, Russian emperor Peter the Great, Saladin, Pope John XXII, Benito Mussolini, Barack Obama, French Emperor Napoleon Bonaparte, and German Führer Adolf Hitler.

+Anti-Paganism

+It is speculated that the witch trials of the Early Modern period were an effort to suppress pre-Christian, pagan religions that had endured the Christianization of Europe.
+Some far right conspiracy theorists suggest that Christianity was created as a Jewish agenda to undermine the Aryan race, which is thought to have initially led to the fall of Rome.

+During the 1930s and 1940s, neo-Pagan Heinrich Himmler organized a branch of the SS to do an extensive survey of witch-hunt trial records across Europe, with the intention to use it as anti-Christian propaganda by claiming the inquisition had been a repression of an indigenous Völkisch Norse-Germanic nature religion, and using it as evidence for reconstructing that religion.